jfecher/ante-website/content/docs/language.md

 foo (person: ref Person) (id: ref U32) =
     bar person.age id
 ```

+There is also an equivalent coercion if an immutable reference (`ref` or `imm`) was expected
+but a value was provided to automatically reference the value.
+Mutable references must
+remain explicit however.

 > Note that there is no requirement for `Copy` types to be memcpy-able.
 Instead it is
 > used for types which are "cheap" to copy - usually meaning they don't need to allocate